Béatrix de Cusance

-Béatrix de Cusance (27 December 1614 – 5 June 1663), Baroness of Belvoir, was the second wife of Charles IV, former reigning Duke of Lorraine.
+Béatrix de Cusance, Baroness of Belvoir (27 December 1614 – 5 June 1663), was the second wife of Charles IV, former reigning Duke of Lorraine.
 She was a correspondent of Constantijn Huygens.

-Early life

-She was the second child and first daughter of Claude-François de Cusance, Count of Champlitte (1590–1627), Baron de Belvoir and de Saint-Julien, an officer in the Spanish Netherlands, and of Ernestine van Witthem (before 1588–1649), Comtesse de Walhain and Vicomtesse de Sébourg.

 Biography

+She was the second child and first daughter of Claude-François de Cusance, Count of Champlitte (1590–1627), Baron de Belvoir and de Saint-Julien, an officer in the Spanish Netherlands, and of Ernestine of Witthem, Comtesse de Walhain and Vicomtesse de Sébourg (before 1588–1649).

 She was raised in Besançon and at the Brussels court of Isabella Clara Eugenia, regent of the Spanish Netherlands.
 She inherited Belvoir and Saint-Julien after the death of her brother Cleriadus de Cusance in 1635.

+Relationship with Charles IV

 In 1634, she became the mistress of Charles IV, Duke of Lorraine, who was at the time in the service of Spain.
-To avoid a scandal, her mother arranged a marriage to Leopold-Eugène Perrenot de Granvelle, Prince de Cantecroix (1615–1637), whom she married in 1635.
+To avoid a scandal, her mother arranged a marriage to Leopold-Eugène Perrenot de Granvelle, Prince of Cantecroix (1615–1637), maternal grandson of Rudolf II, Holy Roman Emperor through his extramarital daughter Caroline, Margravine of Austria (1591-1662), whom she married in 1635.
 On 9 April 1637, nine days after the death of her first husband, a marriage contract with Charles IV was signed.
 Six months after the ceremony she gave birth to a boy, whom Charles acknowledged.
 The boy, Joseph, died in February 1638.

 Béatrix accompanied Charles on his military campaigns, wearing armour over her dress.

 His marriage to Béatrix de Cusance was not deemed valid by the Roman Catholic church, which had not authorised his divorce from Nicole.
 The couple separated in April 1642 following his excommunication, which was the consequence of his second marriage; earlier, in 1639, Béatrix gave birth to a girl named Anne, whom Charles recognized.
 Although the excommunication was lifted in 1645, the couple was ordered to remain separated until the matter was solved by the Catholic church.